COMPONENTS

 Acquisition of this five basic views :

-- parasternal long axis
+- parasternal long and short axis

-- apical 4 chamber view
+- apical 2,4 and 5 chamber view

 - subcostal 4 chamber view